 It is easy to carry and handle, the pictures quality is great for such a compact camera, and if you think that you don’t really need to spend thousands cash for a professional one plus full frame lens, then this is my recommendation.
-You can buy it from eBay for about £450 with kit lens, or for less – body only.
+You can buy it for about £450 with kit lens, or for less – body only.

 If you are low on budget, I recommend to do as I did – buy body only and one lens you can use generally (from macro to zoom, wide for architecture and for portraits and landscapes)